 Ryan Cockrill, 7th grader, Montgomery Junior High School, 3rd year member Project: San Luis Pass Beach Clean Up - With the help of Alumni Council member Cole Kilgore, Ryan organized his third annual beach clean up near San Luis Pass in Galveston.
 They recruited several dozen friends, neighbors, and family members to collect trash along the beach, much of which is threatening the marine life, including sea turtle nests, in the area.
 Ryan said, "I am looking forward to continuing this tradition of keeping our beaches clean so that we can enjoy all the marine life for years to come."
 Sponsor: Tonya Cockrill, NOAA Advocate.
-Samuel Fralick, 7th grader, Montgomery Junior High School, 2nd year member Project: Holiday Harvest Food Drive - With the help of his advanced Texas history teacher Allison Faiola, Sam held a Holiday Harvest Food Drive at school in the weeks between Thanksgiving and Christmas.
+Samuel Fralick, 7th grader, Montgomery Junior High School, 2nd year member Project: Holiday Harvest Food Drive - Sam held a Holiday Harvest Food Drive at school in the weeks between Thanksgiving and Christmas.
 The student council members made posters to help get the word out.
-Sam collected nearly 300 pounds of food which was donated to the Montgomery County Food Bank at their most-needed time of the year.
-A local businessman pledged \$5 for every pound of food Sam collected so, in addition to the 300 pounds of food, Sam also presented a check for \$1,500 to the food bank.
-This \$1,500 provided 5,250 holiday meals to hungry people in Montgomery County.
-Samuel said, "I learned that every dollar donated to the Montgomery Food

-Bank provides 3.5 meals to hungry people in Montgomery County.
+Sam collected nearly 300 pounds of food which was donated to the Montgomery County Food Bank.
+A local businessman pledged \$5 for every pound of food Sam collected so, in addition to the 300 pounds of food, Sam also presented a check for \$1,500 to the food bank which provided 5,250 holiday meals to hungry people in Montgomery County.
+Samuel said, "I learned that every dollar donated to the Montgomery Food Bank provides three and a half meals to hungry people in Montgomery County.
 It was a great feeling to know that my Holiday Harvest Food Drive made an impact on the lives of so many people.
-At first I wasn't sure if the collection bins would get filled, but the students really came through and we were able to donate a lot of food.
 I am so glad I was a part of this project."
 Sponsor: Allison Faiola, Teacher.
-Montgomery ISD, cont.

 Cole Kilgore, 7th grader, Montgomery Junior High School, 1st year member Project: San Luis Pass Beach Clean Up - Cole and his friend, Ryan recruited friends and neighbors to pick up trash along the beach in Galveston.
 They did this not only to help keep the beach looking nice, but also for the turtles and other animals that are harmed by the trash left by humans.
 Cole said, "We learned that contributing to a community effort can be very rewarding and even fun when you are working with good people and for a good cause."
 Sponsor: Tonya Cockrill, Friend.